Contrast-Security-OSS/docs/content/glossary/Glossary.md

 ## Custom Event

-Each **event** contains the runtime values of the underlying **object**, the parameters to the method invoked, the return from the method and the runtime stack trace.
+Each **event** contains the runtime values of the underlying object, the parameters to the method invoked, the return from the method and the runtime stack trace.

 ---